 Installation of Monster-Ram

-6. The Banks Monster-Ram comes with four 1/8″ NPT ports that can be used for Banks Water-Methanol injection or instrumentation.
+The Banks Monster-Ram comes with four 1/8″ NPT ports that can be used for Banks sensor and expansion ports.
 If any of these ports are not to be used, install the supplied 1/8″ NPT plugs with thread sealant to plug the unused ports.

-8. Apply medium strength thread lock to one of the provided 35mm long flanged socket head cap screws.
-Insert this screw from inside the Monster-Ram as shown in Figure __.
+Apply medium strength thread lock to one of the provided 35mm long flanged socket head cap screws.
+Insert this screw from inside the Monster-Ram.
 Insert the supplied hex key through the 3/8″ NPT port on the top of the Monster-Ram and into the socket head of the flanged screw.

 Note: Once the thread lock is applied to the screw it must be torqued to 18 lb-ft within 10 minutes before the thread lock begins to set-up and harden.